BDC Hamburger Icon

 Offer the right prize

-An exciting prize is a basis for any successful contest.
+An exciting prize is a requirement for any successful contest.
 After all, if you can’t get your target audience interested in your prize, you won’t have much hope of going viral.
-The good news is that – unlike lotteries or sweepstakes – you don’t have to offer cash to get others on board.
+The good news is that, unlike with lotteries or sweepstakes, you don’t have to offer cash to get others on board.

 Some of the best prizes include gift cards, free products (perhaps even the full line) or an all-expenses-paid trip to a special event.
 When a prize has greater monetary value or is viewed as a rare, exclusive item, interest naturally increases.
-Make sure the prize is relevant to your business in some way to ensure you attract relevant participants who are more likely to become paying customers once the contest ends.
+Make sure the prize is relevant to your business in some way to ensure you attract participants who are likely to become paying customers once the contest ends.
+You also must comply with laws governing social media and sweepstakes

 Incentivize sharing

 You can’t make a contest go viral on your own.
 You need the help of your participants, and the best way to get them to spread the word about your contest is to incentivize online sharing.
-This is a great way for individuals you might not reach with your own marketing materials to learn about the contest – and your brand.
+This is a great way for individuals you might not reach with your own marketing materials to learn about the contest and, in turn, your brand.

 Make it easy for participants to share your contest.
 Even something as simple as adding a social media button to the contest’s main page can increase the likelihood that participants will spread the word.